website Translator

 Multi-Stage Fitness Test

-Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
+Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.

 Objective

-The objective of the Multi-Stage Fitness Test (MSFT), developed by Leger & Lambert (1982)[1], is to monitor the development of the athlete's maximum oxygen uptake (VO2max).
+The objective of the Multi-Stage Fitness Test (MSFT), developed by Leger & Lambert (1982)[1], is to monitor the development of the athlete's maximum oxygen uptake (VO2 max).

 Required Resources

-MSFT CDTo undertake this test you will require:
+To conduct this test, you will require:

 • Flat non-slip surface

-• 30 metre tape measure
+• 30-metre tape measure

-• Marking cones
+• Marking Cones

-• The Multi-Stage Fitness Test audio tape or CD**
+• The Multi-Stage Fitness Test audiotape or CD

-• Tape recorder or CD Player
+• A tape recorder or CD Player

 • Recording sheets